CAD: Computer-Aided Design

 Fortunately, there is no need to physically test all of these designs.
 Instead, developers can run virtual stress tests using computer-aided design, substituting a wind tunnel for a CAD application that can simulate the same conditions.

-The benefits of virtual simulations are obvious.
-In addition to a reduction in the cost of product development and the time required to run tests there is also the advantage that conceptual designs can be modified instantly as the tests progress.
+product development and the time required to run tests there is also the advantage that conceptual designs can be modified instantly as the tests progress.

-CADPerhaps one of the best examples of this versatility can be seen in the design of the aeroplane wing.
+Perhaps one of the best examples of this versatility can be seen in the design of the aeroplane wing.
 The science of aerodynamics is complex, and it is often the case that certain wing shapes can create unexpected turbulence under certain conditions.
 When this occurs during physical testing it can be a challenge to discover the problem and make alterations.
 When running virtual tests using CAD, however, alterations to the design can be made quickly and easily, so new designs can be tested and retested until the problem is resolved.

-New developments in CAD applications and technologies are regularly presented at such industry conferences as ICCAD, and in peer-reviewed journals such as Computer-Aided Design and Applications.
-An introduction to the subject is available at NIST, and agency of the US Commerce Department.
+New developments in CAD applications and technologies are regularly presented at such industry conferences as

 Business Applications for CAD

-While Computer-Aided Design can be an excellent tool for performing stress tests on conceptual products, there are still more potential uses.
+While Computer-Aided Design can be an excellent tool for performing stress tests on conceptual

 * Idea Generation

-With the limiting factor of prototype manufacture removed, CAD allows the process of idea generation to become much more flexible.
+idea generation to become much more flexible.
 Enterprises can afford to be more open to new ideas and suggestions than in the past – from both employees and potential customers.
 Suggestions for new products can be quickly tested at a much lower cost than in the past.

 * Augmentation